 - Apply a barrier ointment such as petrolatum or Vaseline.

 - Do not poke at or cut open blisters.
 They can become infected.

 - Cover blisters with dry bandages.

 Do not use any of these medications until after you have discussed them with your doctor.

 - Over-the-counter or prescription creams and ointments containing cortisone

-- Prescription medications containing corticosteroids, such as prednisone (for severe cases)
+- Prescription medications containing corticosteroids (for severe cases)

 - Prescription or over-the-counter antihistamines (may relieve itching in some cases, but not always useful for contact dermatitis)